perforce/helix-authentication-service/README.md

 | [OneLogin](https://www.onelogin.com)  | OK   | OK   |
 | [Ping](https://www.pingidentity.com/) | OK   | OK   |

+### Node.js Version Support

+The `master` branch of this repository requires Node.js v12, the Long Term Support release.
+To use the service with Node.js v10 requires checking out the `node10` branch.
+That branch is provided for those situations where Node v12 is not available, as with CentOS/RHEL 6, and upgrading the OS is not feasible.
+The drawback is that the version of the `openid-client` module that supports Node v10 does not have the features and bug fixes of the more recent releases.
+Support for Node v10 is temporary and will likely be removed in the future.

 ## Documentation

 See the product documentation in the [docs](./docs) directory.